magento/devdocs/guides/v2.1/payments-integrations/vault/payment-token.md

 github_link: payments-integrations/vault/payment-token.md
 ---

-## Payment Token

-As said in introduction topic, Magento does not store any private data from credit card details, only data which are provided from a concrete payment provider.
-And Magento already has all needed infrastructure to store card data.
+Magento does not store any private credit card details.
+It only stores the , except data from the payment provider.
+To store this daata And Magento already has all needed infrastructure to store card data.

 A _Payment Token_ represents entity which contains payment processor token and credit card details without sensitive data.